Open Call Project

 Amami Oshima was registered as a UNESCO World Natural Heritage site in 2021 and is an island with diverse and beautiful nature, often referred to as the "Galapagos of Asia."

 Since ancient times, songs, dances, and shamanism have thrived, and people have lived supporting each other.
-The people of Amami have found divinity in everything, from gods and ancestors to the sea, mountains, plants and animals, habu snakes, the mythical creature Kenmun, typhoons, and the ebb and flow of tides, offering prayers.
+The people of Amami have found divinity in everything, from gods and ancestors to the sea, mountains, plants and animals, the habu snake, the yokai Kenmun, typhoons, and the ebb and flow of tides, offering prayers.
 This "environmental culture," nurtured through living in harmony with nature, is the very soul of Amami Oshima.

 The construction of high-rise hotels raises concerns about the following issues: